-5.5.8 Native Tree Removal.
-Harvesting, cutting, trimming or destruction of any native trees is prohibited, except as reasonably necessary (i) to control insects and disease; (ii) to prevent personal injury and property damage; (iii) for the purpose of fire management, in accordance with Section 5.5.4; and (iv) for natural resource management as set forth in Section 5.5.1 of this Easement.
-Native trees removed pursuant to this Section 5.5.8 may be used for personal firewood.
+5.5.6 Native Tree Removal.
+Harvesting, cutting, trimming, transplanting, or destruction of any native trees is prohibited, except as reasonably necessary (i) to control insects and disease; (ii) to prevent personal injury and property damage; (iii) for the purpose of fire management, in accordance with Section 5.5.4; (iv) for natural resource preservation, restoration and enhancement, as set forth in Section 5.5.5; and (v) with prior written approval of DISTRICT, within the footprint of permitted trails and pathways.
+Native trees removed pursuant to this Section 5.5.6 may be used for personal firewood.

-5.5.9 Native Vegetation Removal.
-Removal or destruction of any native non-tree vegetation is prohibited, except as reasonably necessary (i) within footprint of permitted structures and improvements; (ii) to control insects and disease; (iii) to prevent personal injury and property damage; (iv) for the purpose of fire management, in accordance with Section 5.5.4; and (v) for natural resource management, as set forth in Section 5.5.1 of this Easement.
+5.5.7 Native Vegetation Removal.
+Removal or destruction of any native nontree vegetation is prohibited, except as reasonably necessary (i) within footprint of permitted structures and improvements; (ii) to control insects and disease; (iii) to prevent personal injury and property damage; (iv) for the purpose of fire management, in accordance with Section 5.5.4; and (v) for natural resource preservation, restoration and enhancement, as set forth in Section 5.5.5.

-5.5.10 Native Animal Removal.
-Killing, hunting, trapping, injuring or removing native animals is prohibited except (i) under imminent threat to human life or safety; and (ii) as reasonably necessary to promote or sustain biodiversity in accordance with restoration and enhancement activities in connection with Section 5.5.1, using selective control techniques consistent with the policies of the Sonoma County Agricultural Commissioner and other governmental entities having jurisdiction.
+5.5.8 Native Animal Removal.
+Killing, hunting, trapping, injuring or removing native animals is prohibited except (i) under imminent threat to human life or safety; and (ii) as reasonably necessary in accordance with Section 5.5.5, using selective control techniques consistent with the policies of the Sonoma County Agricultural Commissioner and other governmental entities having jurisdiction.

-5.5.11 Non-Native Plants and Animals.
+5.5.9 Non-Native Plants and Animals.